auguskong/cs-notes/csapp/CSAPP.md

   * implicit blcoking: kernel blocks any pending signals of the type currently being processed by a handler
   * explicit blocking: use `sigprocmask` function
 * Writing Signal Handlers
+* Explicitly Waiting for Signals
+  * example: when a linux shell creates a foreground job, it must wait for the job to terminate and be reaped by the `SIGCHLD` handler before accepting the next user command